 A quick primer on LTV if you’re not familiar: The ratio is essentially how much you’re borrowing compared to the total value of the asset you’re purchasing — in this case, a house.
 Basically, the more you put down, the less you have to borrow, so the lower your LTV will be.
 If you put down 20 percent, your LTV is 80, and you won’t need to pay for PMI.
 Anything less, and you probably will be required to get the insurance.
 The less you put down, the more insurance you’ll need to pay.

 Here’s how it might play out:

 |Sources: Bankrate mortgage calculator, Freddie Mac mortgage insurance calculator|

 |PMI (per month)||$176|

 |Down payment||$60,000 (20%)|

 |Monthly payment (principal and interest, no PMI)||$1,011|

 PMI payment options differ by lenders, but typically borrowers can opt to make a lump-sum payment each year or pay in monthly installments.

-Most commonly, borrowers couple the cost of the premium with their monthly mortgage payment, so they pay an extra fee every month.
-Under this method, you’ll be able to find a full breakdown of the costs in your loan estimate and closing disclosure documents.
+Usually, borrowers couple the cost of the premium with their monthly mortgage payment, so they pay an extra fee every month.
+With this method, you’ll be able to find a full breakdown of the costs in your loan estimate and closing disclosure documents.